Top-ranked recipe named "Grilled Fish with Brazilian Garlic Marinade"

-Try this Grilled Fish with Brazilian Garlic Marinade recipe, or contribute your own. "collxdf" and "collxpaleo" are two of the tags cooks chose for Grilled Fish with Brazilian Garlic Marinade.
+Try this Grilled Fish with Brazilian Garlic Marinade recipe, or contribute your own. "collxseafood" and "collxdf" are two tags used to describe Grilled Fish with Brazilian Garlic Marinade.

 "Instead of two tbs paprika I used 1 1/2 tbs paprika and 1/2 tbs cayenne pepper.
 It was just hot enough.
 Very good flavor!
 I had swai fish on hand so used that.
 I will definitely try it on salmon next time."- marybradshaw

 1) Rinse the fish steaks under cold running water, then drain and blot dry with paper towels.
 Place in a nonreactive baking dish just large enough to hold them flat in a single layer and set asside while you prepare the marinade.